 - Georgetown Law Need-Based Grant Assistance: Dean’s Tuition Grants at Georgetown Law School are offered to full-time J.D. students who qualify to receive federal financial aid.

-- Perkins School of Theology Need-Based Grants: Students in Southern Methodist University’s Perkins School of Theology can apply for a number of need-based grants through the university, some of which pay full tuition.
+- Perkins School of Theology Need-Based Grant: Students in Southern Methodist University’s Perkins School of Theology can apply for a number of need-based grants through the university, some of which pay full tuition.